-While modern school libraries have access to online subscription services like encyclopedias and biography databases that provide search by subject, many teachers still like students to get information from a book, especially at middle and elementary levels.
-If subject area teachers regularly assign students a biography project, it makes sense to reorganize the Biography area into topical categories to be more student-friendly and to meet our curricular needs.
+While most school libraries can access online subscription services like encyclopedias and biography databases, many teachers still like students to get information from a book, especially at middle and elementary levels.
+If your content-area teachers regularly assign students a biography project, then reorganizing the Biography area into topical categories makes it more relevant to curricular needs and easier for students to find what they need.

-For example, our 6th grade math teachers assign a biography project on mathematicians, while science teachers at one grade level assign scientists, and at another grade level they specify inventors.
-Our Texas History teachers assign a project on Texas explorers, while an English Language Arts teacher assigns her G/T classes a project on Renaissance figures in the above topics, along with politics, religion, and some of the arts.
+For example, our 6th grade math teachers assign a mathematician biography project, science teachers at one grade level assign scientists, at another grade level they specify inventors.
+Texas History teachers assign a Texas explorers project, and an ELA teacher assigns her G/T classes a Renaissance biography project on the above topics, along with politics, religion, and the arts.

-In fact, after several students asked where the sports and arts biographies were, I chose to put all biography books with 100 or fewer pages into the Dewey section with the number of the subject and -092 after it.
-This way I provide a large collection of biography “favorites” right where students are looking for them and make the Biography area more suitable for project assignments.
-The added advantage is that I can afford to more regularly weed & replace these shorter, less expensive popular biographies with the current icons to keep students happy.
+Early on, students would ask me where sports and arts biographies were, so even without topical reorganization, I moved all biography books with fewer than 100 pages into the Dewey section, with the DDC number and -092 as the new call numbers.
+We now had a large collection of “favorite biographies” where students could easily find them, and the Biography area retained the longer books for project assignments.
+Advantageously, I can weed the shorter, less expensive popular books more frequently and replace them with the current idols to keep students happy.

 CHOOSING BIOGRAPHY CATEGORIES

-After surveying teachers and students—and browsing our biography books—we can probably find 10-12 different disciplines/fields of study for dividing up the books.
-Here are some choices that may help you with reorganizing your biography collection:
+After surveying teachers and students—and browsing the biography books—you can decide on several different careers/professions for dividing up the books.
+Here are my choices that may help you with reorganizing your biography collection:

-You may have noticed that these topical divisions are in similar order to Dewey Subjects, so they are excellent choices for reorganizing your Collected Biographies, too.
-Using Dewey numbers 920-928 is actually “Option A” in the DDC Handbook, and when I reorganized my 920s this way, circulation of these books significantly increased.
+You may notice the order of these topical divisions is similar to Dewey Subjects, which students already recognize, and that makes them excellent choices to reorganize Collected Biographies, too.
+There actually is an “Option A” in the DDC Handbook for this—Dewey numbers 920-928—so I reorganized the 920s this way, and circulation of these books skyrocketed!

-As with Fiction, I refer to these divisions as “Subjects” to reinforce with students how to search in the online catalog.
-And, instead of the librarian-specific terms disciplines/fields of study, I explain to students that the Subjects are the careers or “professions” of the people the books are about.
-This dual explanation is well received and understood by middle schoolers.
+As with Fiction, I refer to these topical categories as “Subjects” to reinforce with students how to search in the online catalog, and I introduce these Biography Subjects as the careers or “professions” of the people the books are about.
+This explanation is well received and understood by middle schoolers.

 LABELING BIOGRAPHY SUBJECTS/PROFESSIONS

-Once we’ve chosen our different biography subjects, we want to begin identifying books in order to organize them on the shelves.
-It would be very confusing to color code spine labels with transparent overlays if we do that for fiction books, and unlike spine labels for fiction subjects, it’s difficult to find commercial spine labels for biography subjects (although Demco does have a set of 6 for inventors, sports, and the various arts).
+Once we’ve chosen the biography subjects, decide how to identify them on the books and group them on the shelves.
+Unlike the numerous commercial labels for fiction subjects, and even for Dewey, there aren’t classification labels for different biography subjects (although Demco does have a set of 6 for inventors, sports, and the various arts).

-Whichever identifying method we choose, once the books are back on the shelves, we can let teachers and students know that the biography area now has a more welcoming organization system.
+Once the labeling is done and the books grouped into their professions, we can let teachers and students know that the biography area now has a more welcoming organization system.
 Even if there is no current assignment, students will enjoy browsing the new layout and checking out books they never before realized we had!

 Need ideas for Biography projects?
 Stay tuned…I’m working on some great ones!